CSE-560-GPU-Computing-2019/AES_enc_dec_analysisGPU/README.md

 to run-
 gcc -std=c99 -w aes.c -o aes
 ./aes

-make file will be added soon
+or simply run make
+and then ./aes